joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 and hence can violate memory safety in Go, unlike Midori thanks to our strong concurrency model.

 The finally challenge in this category was *generic virtual methods*, or GVMs.
 To cut to the chase, we banned them.
-Even if you NGen an, image in .NET, all it takes is a call to the LINQ query `a.Where(...).Select(...)`, and you're pulling in the JIT compiler.
+Even if you NGen an image in .NET, all it takes is a call to the LINQ query `a.Where(...).Select(...)`, and you're pulling in the JIT compiler.
 Even in .NET Native, there is considerable runtime data structure creation, lazily, when this happens.
 In short, there is no known way to AOT compile GVMs in a way that is efficient at runtime.
 So, we didn't even bother offering them.
 This was a slightly annoying limitation on the programming model but I'd have done it all